aachen-blockchain-club/homepage/src/pages/info/index.md

 path: /info
 title: Upcoming Events
 ---
-Hey there!
-Check out all the cool events we have coming up.
+Hey there 👋🏻 Check out all the cool events we have coming up.
 We’d love to see you there!

 ## Chainlink Workshop
 **Date:** [Specify Date]